ngocdung03/coursera-deeplearning-specialization/Note.md

         - Excludeds potentially useful hand-designed components
     - To apply:
         - Key question: Do you ohave sufficient data to learn a function of the complexity needed to map x to y?
+        - Sometimes, use deep learning to learn individual components rather than the whole process
+        - Carefully choose mapping X -> Y depends what tasks you can get data.